Bidet Systems: An Essential Reno Project

 Some general misconceptions about bidets include

-4. Need soap in bidet water for thorough cleanliness: Regular soap is harsh on the genitals, leading to increased risk of infection, anal fissures, lichen sclerosis, and inflammation.
+Need soap in bidet water for thorough cleanliness: Regular soap is harsh on the genitals, leading to increased risk of infection, anal fissures, lichen sclerosis, and inflammation.
 Since the medically recommended way to clean the genitals is with warm water, bidet seats are an excellent choice.

-6. Remote controlled bidets can be exploited: Most bidet remote signals don’t pass through the washroom walls, hence cannot be operated from outside the washroom.
+Remote-controlled bidets can be exploited: Most bidet remote signals don’t pass through the washroom walls, hence cannot be operated from outside the washroom.

 Conclusion

-In conclusion, the toilet bidet systems are cost-effective solutions compared to flushing tissue papers and wipes in toilets.
+In conclusion, the toilet bidet systems are cost-effective solutions compared to flushing tissue paper and wipes in toilets.
 Through Bidets, consumers save money on toilet tissues that are flushed down the toilet and end up clogging drain pipes and city sewage systems.
 Not to mention, it saves the city thousands of dollars due to clogs.